PoliticalGraveyard.com

 Freed, Joe — of Trenton, Gibson County, Tenn.
 Democrat.
 Delegate to Democratic National Convention from Tennessee, 1940 (alternate), 1944.
 Presumed deceased.
 Burial location unknown.

 Freed, Kathryn E. — of Manhattan, New York County, N.Y.
 Democrat.
-Lawyer; candidate in primary for New York state assembly 61st District, 1990; delegate to Democratic National Convention from New York, 2000.
+Lawyer; candidate for New York state assembly 61st District, 1990; delegate to Democratic National Convention from New York, 2000.
 Female.
 Still living as of 2000.

 Freed, Marge See Margery Freed